Exposure & Response Prevention (ERP) Therapy

 -

-My practice is fee-for-service.
-I don't accept health insurance; however, you may be eligible for reimbursement under your plan’s out-of-network benefits.
+William Schultz Counseling is fee-for-service.
+We don't accept direct health insurance payments.
+You may be eligible for reimbursement under your insurance provider’s out-of-network benefits.

 Payment is expected at the time of our session.
-I accept cash, credit card, debit card, and HSA & FSA cards.
+We accept cash, credit card, debit card, and HSA & FSA cards.

 -